zammev/GigaMtiwebsite-/README.md

 # GigaMtiwebsite-
 Hi, I am developer of this website for GIGAMTI agency.
-I hope you enjoy it , use GIGAMTI services.
+Website fully was made by me and this is official gigamti website version and first.